soupslurpr/Matcha-TTS/README.md

 This fork adds major speed and efficiency improvements to training and inference.

 Training speed is improved through aligning the out_size chunk to a multiplier that starts from the beginning.
-The out_size is set to 64 to align with the mel spectrogram "borders" and provide fast time-to-first-audio during inference.
+The out_size is set to 64 to align with the mel spectrogram "borders".

 During inference, the decoder should be run in chunks of out_size (default is 64).
+This way, you can decode in a streaming fashion to provide fast time-to-first-audio during inference.
+This is especially useful for edge use-cases which require low latency such as an on-device text-to-speech engine.

 Parameter size has been significantly reduced from 18.2 million to 4.7 million, meaning it's only around 1/4 the parameters of the original!
 This significantly increases training and inference speed and is achieved through training